FredrikBakken/MyReadWriteSpeed/README.md

 ### Usage

 1. Select the drive you want to test from the list.
-2. Insert the size of the temporary file (IMPORTANT: Make sure your drive has enough space for this file).
+2. Insert the size of the temporary file (Recommendation: Set the file size to 1000 or higher).
 3. Start the tool by clicking the button.

+IMPORTANT: Make sure your drive has enough space for this file.

 #### Run Example
 ![alt tag](http://fredrikbakken.no/MyRWTool_Example.png)